ternaustralia/linkeddata-site/tern-ontology/conceptual-information-model.md

 ## Sampling

-The `Sampling` class in the TERN Ontology has minor additions to the standard definition from SOSA.
-**I think this discussion of Sampler can be dropped.
-There are implications of the cardinality restrictions in a reasoning application, but TERN Ontology is not primarily designed for this, which is why the main formalisation uses SHACL.**
-The Semantic Sensor Network Ontology has an axiom that a Sampler (i.e. a sampling instrument or device)is involved in Sampling.
-This requirement is dropped in the TERN Ontology's version of the Sampling class, as the requirement of a Sampler is very biased towards the use of sensors in a sensor network.
-In the context of the TERN Ontology, Sampling is an activity that follows a procedure, and the outcome is a physical sample, _also known as a specimen_. **Not really - Specimen is a material thing which has been accessioned into a collection (such as a Herbarium).
-Not every material sample is a Specimen.**
-The Sampling class records the result time and optionally records the instrument type used during the sampling activity.
+The `Sampling` class is an activity where the result is a `Sample`. `Samples` can be the `FeatureOfInterest` of further `Observations` and `Samplings`.
+If a sampling involves the usage of an instrument, then this instrument is represented as a `Sampler` through the `made by sampler` relationship.
 Elements from the PROV Ontology are used to record the person who performed the sampling (not necessarily the same as the sampler).
 GeoSPARQL is used to record location information of the act of sampling.

-Occurrences are initially recorded as acts of Sampling.
+Occurrences are recorded through acts of `Sampling`.
-The result of the sampling class is the occurrence sample which is taken to be representative of the site or local ecosystem, and can then have further observations made upon it (e.g. identification).
+The result of the sampling class is the occurrence sample which is taken to be representative of the site or local ecosystem, and can then have further observations made upon it (e.g. taxon identification).

 A sampling that is not related to a site visit may be inferred to have been performed opportunistically.